Big Three (automobile manufacturers): United States

-The Big Three filed a lawsuit against California Governor Arnold Schwarzenegger because of earmarked impending tailpipe emissions requirement.
+The Big Three filed a lawsuit against California Governor Arnold Schwarzenegger because of an earmarked impending tailpipe emissions requirement.
 In response, Governor Schwarzenegger told the Big Three to "get off [their] butt".

 In 2008, with relatively high energy prices, a stagnant and declining economy and an overall tense market situation due to the subprime mortgage crisis, the Big Three were re-strategizing and adapting their operations idling or converting light truck plants to passenger vehicle cars.
 Due to the declining residual value of its vehicles, Chrysler has stopped offering leases on its vehicles.

-In 2009, General Motors and Chrysler filed for and eventually successfully emerged from Chapter 11 restructuring in order to restructure and liquidate burdensome corporate assets in the same year.
+In 2009, General Motors and Chrysler filed for and eventually successfully emerged from Chapter 11 restructuring to restructure and liquidate burdensome corporate assets in the same year.
 General Motors of Canada did not file for bankruptcy.
 The United States and Canadian government control are reported as temporary.

 On June 10, 2009, Chrysler Group LLC emerged from a Chapter 11 reorganization bankruptcy and its stake was subsequently bought by the Italian automaker Fiat.
-On June 3, 2011, Fiat bought out the remaining U.S. Treasury’s stake in Chrysler for $500 million, increasing its ownership of the automaker to 53%.
+On June 3, 2011, Fiat bought out the remaining US Treasury's stake in Chrysler for $500 million, increasing its ownership of the automaker to 53 percent.
 On January 21, 2014, Fiat bought out the remaining stake in Chrysler Group that it did not already hold from the United Auto Workers' employee medical benefit retirement trust.

 Due to the corporate structure of Fiat Chrysler Automobiles, which is headquartered in the United Kingdom for taxation purposes and the Italian Agnelli family as the major shareholders, some media sources now list Detroit as having a "Big Two" (GM and Ford) as opposed to a "Big Three".
-Chrysler has become part of multinational auto giant Stellantis after FCA Group merged with the largely pan-European PSA Group) in 2021.
-In more recent times California-based Tesla has been included thus the expression “big four“ has been used.
+Chrysler has become part of multinational auto giant Stellantis after FCA Group merged with the largely pan-European PSA Group in 2021.

+In more recent times Texas-based Tesla has been included, thus the expression "big four" has been used.
 Tesla as of 2021 ranked as the fourth-largest American automobile manufacturer by production output while being by far the fastest growing as well as being the most valuable in terms of its market valuation measured by market capitalization.
-In 2021 Tesla was worth more than all of Japan‘s and Germany‘s largest automakers combined.
+In 2021 Tesla was worth more than all of Japan's and Germany's largest automakers combined.